 Compared to the previous CarrierLists surveys, the latest ELD compliance rate is a marked improvement.
 The ELD compliance rate in early October was only 23 percent.
 Another survey conducted by CarrierLists on November 3, 2017, showed that the ELD compliance rate among small fleets was only 40 percent.

 The delay could be because of the protests that some groups were doing against the ELD mandate.
-The OOIDA was also attempting to delay the ELD mandate’s implementation deadline by filing petitions in courts and taking matters in the Congress.
+The OOIDA was also attempting to delay the ELD mandate’s implementation deadline by filing petitions in courts and taking matters in Congress.

 However, now that all such attempts to delay the mandate have been thwarted, we are seeing an increase in the compliance rate for small fleets.